-The following pieces explore a wide variety of home tonics, modes and key signatures.
+The following pieces, in no particular order, explore a wide variety of home tonics, modes and key signatures.
 All are in the chromatic non-classical domain.
 There are distinct differences in style between the different pieces that range from loose and somewhat ambiguous, to systematic and unambiguous.
-The examples speak for themselves.